Review and road test of the BMW 2 Series Active Tourer 225xe

 Cost of Ownership

-Like all Plug-in hybrid models, this 225xe quite legally distorts the official NEDC New European Driving Cycle tests that produce the fuel and CO2 figures the industry depends upon.
-This is managed through the simple expedient of beginning the test fully charged, which means that this car will go for up to 25 miles before it uses any fuel at all.
-Hence the official figures it generates - 141.2mpg on the combined cycle and 46g/km of CO2.
+Like all Plug-in hybrid models, this 225xe quite legally distorts the official WLTP Driving Cycle tests that produce the fuel and CO2 figures the industry depends upon.
+This is managed through the simple expedient of beginning the test fully charged, which means that this car will go for up to 32 WLTP-rated miles before it uses any fuel at all.
+Hence the official figures it generates - up to 166.2mpg on the WLTP combined cycle and up to 38g/km of CO2 (WLTP).
 Will you as an owner get anywhere near this kind of return in real life?
 No. Will the car prove more affordable to run than the comparable 218d and 220d diesel versions?
 Quite possibly.

 Did you ever expect to see a BMW MPV built around front wheel drive, a three cylinder engine and electric power?
 I'm not sure I ever did.
 Still, in this 225xe, we've got exactly that and it's a package that actually makes a lot of sense for the right practicality-orientated family buyer - someone with a business-minded eye on their taxation status who still enjoys their driving.

 This probably isn't the BMW you dreamed of owning in your school or college days.
 But it could well be the one you actually need.